CMU-EMIT-Lab/DED_ParticleStreamDiameter/README.md

 This code extracts the Particle stream diameter from back-illuminated high speed video franes across different powder deposition parameters.
 The code is published for research reproducibility of the high-speed image analysis in corresponding project manuscript.
-For evaluating the code, the raw high-speed imaging data for the 67 - 80 um powder under a carrier gas flow rate of 6 L/min is available for download from the data repository folder "HighSpeedDataForCodeGitLab".
+For evaluating the code, the raw high-speed imaging data for the 67 - 80 um powder under a carrier gas flow rate of 6 L/min is available for download from the data repository folder "HighSpeedDataForGitLabCode".

 ## Installation